-Well, that was quite a mouthful of a title.
+Well, medicine that was quite a mouthful of a title.
 I did try to slim it down a bit but I’m afraid it just wasn’t going to happen.
 So I am afraid we are stuck with this extremely long title.
 Sigh.
 Oh well.
-Sometimes, you know, things just happen.
+Sometimes, pharm you know, buy information pills things just happen.

 So I’m actually writing this on Monday night, so its ready to post for tomorrow, because tomorrow is a BIG, BIG day, in the words of one Effie Trinket.
 Tomorrow, me and my iFandoms Collide girls are heading down to the Star Trek Into Darkness premiere tomorrow and I’m going to be a busy girl all day.